lukelex/csv_record/README.md

 ##Bug reports

 If you discover a problem with CSV_Record, we would like to know about it.
-However, we ask that you please review these guidelines before submitting a bug report:
+Please let us know on the project issues page.

 ##Contributing